 The Company is an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
 Under the JOBS Act, emerging growth companies can delay adopting new or revised accounting standards issued subsequent to the enactment of the JOBS Act until such time as those standards apply to private companies.
 The Company has elected to use this extended transition period for complying with new or revised accounting standards that have different effective dates for public and private companies until the earlier of the date that it (i) is no longer an emerging growth company or (ii) affirmatively and irrevocably opts out of the extended transition period provided in the JOBS Act.
 As a result, these condensed consolidated financial statements may not be comparable to companies that comply with the new or revised accounting pronouncements as of public company effective dates.
+The JOBS Act also exempts emerging growth companies from having to provide an auditor attestation of internal control over financial reporting under Sarbanes-Oxley Act Section 404(b).

 The JOBS Act does not preclude an emerging growth company from adopting a new or revised accounting standard earlier than the time that such standard applies to private companies.
 The Company expects to use the extended transition period for any other new or revised accounting standards during the period in which it remains an emerging growth company.

-As of December 31, 2023, the Company will no longer qualify as an emerging growth company and be able to take advantage of the exemptions from various reporting requirements beginning with its Annual Report on Form 10-K for the fiscal year ending December 31, 2023 to be filed in 2024.
+On the last business day of the second quarter of 2023, the aggregate market value of the shares of the Company's common stock held by non-affiliate stockholders exceeded \$700 million.
+As a result, the Company will be considered a "large accelerated filer" as of December 31, 2023, and no longer qualify as an emerging growth company.
+Therefore, the Company will no longer be able to take advantage of the exemptions from various reporting requirements, beginning with its Annual Report on Form 10-K for the fiscal year ending December 31, 2023 to be filed in 2024.